elmahio/documentation/docs/logging-to-elmah-io-from-nlog.md

 ## Logging custom properties

 NLog supports logging custom properties in multiple ways.
-If you want to include a property (like a version number) to all log messages, you might want to look into the [`OnMessage`](#decorating-log-messages) feature on `Elmah.Io.NLog`.
+If you want to include a property (like a version number) in all log messages, you might want to look into the [`OnMessage`](#decorating-log-messages) feature on `Elmah.Io.NLog`.

 With custom properties, you can log additional key/value pairs with every log message.
 The elmah.io target for NLog supports [custom properties](https://docs.elmah.io/logging-custom-data/) as well.
 Properties are persisted alongside every log message in elmah.io and searchable if [named correctly](https://docs.elmah.io/logging-custom-data/#searching-custom-data).